dankuck/vue-easeljs/README-draft.md

 Well, almost the middle...

-Gary is slightly off center, because their coordinates identify their top-left position by default.
+Gary is slightly off center, because their coordinates identify the position of their top-left corner by default.

 Let's get Gary centered.
 Oh and we need to slow them down: